Dfinitski/N7DDC-ATU-100-mini-and-extended-boards/README.md

 ## This sells was added:  (for mini board, see the manual)

-## 30 – sell for setting the time of glow dysplay or his backlite, in seconds .
+## 30 – sell for setting the time of glow dysplay or its backlite, in seconds .
 ## The backlite is glowing whilw press any buttons and if RF power comes to input.П
 ## By default it is disabled, value 00.